For the complete documentation index, see llms.txt. This page is also available as Markdown.

 When running Datashare from the command-line, pick which "stage" to apply to analyse your documents.

 The CLI stages are primarily intented to be run for an instance of Datashare that uses non-embedded resources (ElasticSearch, database, key/value memory store).
+See Embedded mode to learn more about the default configuration.
 This allows you to distribute heavy tasks between servers.

 1. SCAN